Robinpig/Note/docs/CS/OS/OS.md

 This is assisted by elaborate means of communication between the kernel and userland that allows for implementing hotplugging and dynamic loading of modules.

 ## Virtualization

+The primary way the OS does this is through a general technique that we call virtualization.
+That is, the OS takes a physical resource (such as the processor, or memory, or a disk) and transforms it into a more general, powerful, and easy-to-use virtual form of itself.
+Thus, we sometimes refer to the operating system as a virtual machine.

 In order to virtualize the CPU, the operating system needs to somehow share the physical CPU among many jobs running seemingly at the same time.
 The basic idea is simple: run one process for a little while, then run another one, and so forth.
 By time sharing the CPU in this manner, virtualization is achieved.